Table of Contents

 Best Automatic Cat Feeders (Alternatives to Cat Feeders with Collar Sensor)

 As there are only three cat feeders with collar sensors currently on the market, which I understand may not be for everyone, I decided to review the next most similar product: automatic cat feeders.

-These are generally more affordable, and while are not as effective at preventing greedy cats from stealing other cat’s food, they are great at controlling portion size and helping make feeding time less stressful.
+These are generally more affordable, and while they are not as effective at preventing greedy cats from stealing other cats’ food, they are great at controlling portion size and helping make feeding time less stressful.

 Here are my top products that you’ll also love.

-1. Casfuy 5-Meal Automatic Cat Feeder (Timed Feeding)
+1. Casfuy 5-Meal Automatic Cat Feeder (Best Timed Feeder)

 The first automatic cat feeder I recommend is the Casfuy 5-Meal Automatic Cat Feeder.
-I used to use this before switching to a collar activated feeder and think it is a great tool for helping control portions.
+I used to use this before switching to a collar-activated feeder and think it is an excellent tool for helping control portions.

-Firstly, there are five different sections in this bowl that you can put both wet and dry food in, whichever you or your cat prefers.
-You then set a timer for each separate compartment so that your cat only has access to one portion of food and at a specific time, helping to control the amount of food your kitty eats.
-Unfortunately, if you have multi-cat households, greedy cats can still get more food than they should do, but it is still a semi-useful tool.
+There are five different sections in this bowl where you can put wet and dry food.
+You then set a timer for each separate compartment so that your cat can only access one portion of food at a specific time, helping to control the amount of food your kitty eats.

 Due to being able to time each compartment, busy people who work long hours or are away a lot will also benefit from this feeder.
-The sealed cover means the food stays fresh until the compartment is opened, and means your cat gets a regular feeding routine regardless of what you are up to.
-What’s more, there is also a built-in voice recorder so that you can leave your cat a message to help comfort and reassure them when they are eating.
+The sealed cover means the food stays fresh until the compartment is opened and means your cat gets a regular feeding routine regardless of what you are up to.
+Moreover, there is also a built-in voice recorder so that you can leave your cat a message to help comfort and reassure them when they are eating.

 Unlike solely battery-powered feeders, this automatic cat feeder has a dual battery and charging port to supply power to the bowl.
-This means if batteries are running low, you can charge it up to keep it running while you run to buy some more.
+This means that if batteries are running low, you can charge it up to keep it running while you run to buy some more.